Security of Windsor Castle: Modern day

 Although this has been less well publicised than Buckingham Palace, security at Windsor Castle has occasionally been breached, most seriously in 2003 when an intruder (the self-styled "comedy terrorist", Aaron Barschak) "gate-crashed" the 21st birthday party of Prince William, but most recently in March 2012, when an intoxicated man scaled a fence and got within yards of the Queen's private apartments before being arrested by armed protection officers.
 Police from the Thames Valley Police and from Royalty and Specialist Protection within the Protection Command of the London Metropolitan Police provide the main element of physical security.
 The Windsor Castle Guard of the Foot Guards of the Household Division, provided by a public duties battalion in London, or by the battalion at Victoria Barracks, Windsor, contributes to this.

 The Foot Guards battalion at Victoria Barracks, a quarter of a mile from the Castle, is supported by the armoured reconnaissance squadron of the Household Cavalry based at Combermere Barracks, Windsor, one mile (1.6 km) from the Castle.
-In times of emergency at the castle, several hundred soldiers, as well as the FV107 Scimitar Light Tanks of the Household Cavalry, would be able to respond quickly to protect the castle and its occupants.
+In times of emergency at the castle, several hundred soldiers, would be able to respond quickly to protect the castle and its occupants.

 All visitors are asked to go through airport style security, with luggage being X-rayed and persons walking through a metal detector.

 On 1 June 2007, the castle and its grounds were designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
 The effect of the act was to make it a specific criminal offence for a person to trespass into the castle or its grounds.